 See also: State Compensation Fund

 Statutory authority is found in Arizona Revised Statutes, Title 23.
-In addition to general provisions establishing the ICA, statute prescribes powers and duties relating to employment practices and working conditions; worker’s compensation; and private employment agencies.
-(See A.R.S.§§ 23-101 et seq., 23-201 et seq., 23-901 et seq., and 23-521 et seq.)
+In addition to general provisions establishing the ICA, statute prescribes powers and duties relating to employment practices and working conditions; and workers’ compensation.
+(See A.R.S.§§ 23-101 et seq., 23-201 et seq., and 23-901 et seq.

 Commissioners were given broad powers, including the right to enter any “place of employment” for the purpose of collecting facts and statistics.
 They were expected to administer and enforce laws regarding the safety and well-being of employees, promote out of court dispute resolution (mediation, arbitration), collect and publish statistics related to employment and employees, create free employment assistance agencies, and investigate any petition regarding unsafe unemployment.